asbor/iu-project-software-engineering/documents/docs/chapters/01_Introduction_and_Goals.md

-# Introduction and Goals
+# # Introduction and Goals

 **This documentation:** is intended to provide a high-level overview of the HoppyBrew application.
-The document is based on the template provided by [@arc42].
+The document is based on the template provided by [@arc42](https://arc42.org).
 Arc42 is a template for documenting software architectures.
 It is based on the ISO/IEC/IEEE 42010 standard, which is the international standard for documenting software architectures.
 The template is designed to be flexible and adaptable, and to be used in a wide range of software development projects.
 The template is divided into a number of sections, each of which covers a different aspect of the software architecture.
 The sections are designed to be used in a modular fashion, so that they can be used individually or in combination with other sections.
 The template is also designed to be easy to use, with a clear and consistent structure, and with a focus on the most important aspects of software architecture.

 ## Requirements Overview

-***What is HoppyBrew?***
+### What is HoppyBrew?

-*HoppyBrew* is a web application designed to help beer-brewer enthusiasts manage their brewing recipes and brew logs.
+*HoppyBrew* is a web application designed to help beer brewing enthusiasts manage their brewing recipes and brew logs.
 The application is intended to provide a user-friendly and intuitive interface for managing brewing recipes and brew logs.
 The application is designed to be compatible with a wide range of devices and browsers, and to integrate with other brewing tools and services, such as `iSpindel`.
-The application is targeted at beer brewer enthusiasts who want to manage their brewing recipes and brew logs in a simple and efficient way without the need for overpriced subscriptions fees like at [@Brewfather], [@BrewersFriend]  or [@BeerSmith].
+The application is targeted at beer brewing enthusiasts who want to manage their brewing recipes and brew logs in a simple and efficient way without the need for overpriced subscription fees like those at [@Brewfather](https://brewfather.app), [@BrewersFriend](https://www.brewersfriend.com), or [@BeerSmith](http://beersmith.com).

-***Why HoppyBrew?***
+### Why HoppyBrew?

-The thing which sets HoppyBrew apart from other brewing applications is that it is open-source and free to use.
-This means that users can use the application without having to pay any subscription fees.
+The distinguishing feature of HoppyBrew compared to other brewing applications is that it is open-source and free to use.
+This means users can utilize the application without having to pay any subscription fees.

-***Main Features:***
+### Main Features:

 The main features of the application are as follows:

-* Store and manage brewing recipes
+* Store and manage brewing recipes.
 * Create and manage batches based on recipes.
 * Define water profiles for brewing recipes.
 * Manage brewing profiles, such as mash profiles, fermentation profiles, equipment profiles, and beer style profiles.